Aniket-pd/Spotlight-Search/README.md

 - Arrow-key navigation, Enter to open, and Esc/click outside to dismiss.
 - Optional `Alt+Space` shortcut.
 - Command `> reindex` to rebuild the local search index on demand.
+- Partially typing `tab` reveals the current open tab count so you know when to narrow your search.
 - All processing performed locally—no network calls.

 ## Loading the Extension